-The featured image, also known as the thumbnail, for search results is the image displayed on the left side of the search result in the ready-made views.
+The featured image, or the thumbnail, is displayed on the left side of the search result in the ready-made views.

 <meta property="og:image" content="http://example.com/image.png" data-addsearch="no_crop">